 Economic Development Grants

-- Public Works Grants: The GREDA and City have successfully accessed these IRRRB grants to fund the infrastructure needs of business development and housing projects including: water, sewer, utility extensions, site improvements, and streets.
+- Site Development Infrastructure Grants: The GREDA and City have successfully accessed these IRRR grants to fund the infrastructure needs of business development and housing projects including: water, sewer, utility extensions, site improvements, and streets.
 Other eligible projects may include shovel ready infrastructure upgrades, healthcare capital projects, and airport projects that support community and economic development.

-- Community Redevelopment Grants: The City and GREDA have successfully accessed these IRRRB funds which are designated for the demolition and removal of commercial buildings or publicly-owned structures, or the cleanup of Brownfields sites to make way for new development.
-IRRRB typically limits grant awards to a maximum of $200,000 per applicant; however, grant awards at a higher amount have been awarded where circumstances warranted.
+- Community Redevelopment Grants: The City and GREDA have successfully accessed these IRRR funds which are designated for the demolition and removal of commercial buildings or publicly-owned structures, or the cleanup of Brownfields sites to make way for new development.
+IRRR typically limits grant awards to a maximum of $200,000 per applicant; however, grant awards at a higher amount have been awarded where circumstances warranted.

 GREDA has established a successful relationship with DEED, the state’s principal economic development agency.
 DEED programs promote business recruitment, expansion, and retention; international trade; workforce development; and community development.

 Their services include but are not limited to assistance in the following areas: